aiishaan/diningPhilosophers/README.md

 ## Program Flow

 1. **Initialization:**
-   - Initialize the mutexes for chopsticks
+   - Initialize the mutexes for chopsticks.
    - Randomly place astronomers around the table, ensuring the specified number of asymmetric astronomers

 2. **Thread Creation:**